 The Mitsubishi Electric Group recognises that intellectual property (IP) rights represent a vital management resource essential to its future and must be protected.
 Through integrating business, R&D and IP activities, the Group is proactively strengthening its global IP assets, which are closely linked to the Group’s business growth strategies and contribute to both business and society.

-The IP divisions of the Mitsubishi Electric Group include the Head Office IP Division, which is the direct responsibility of the president, and the IP divisions at the Factories, R&D centres and affiliated companies.
+The IP divisions of the Mitsubishi Electric Group include the Head Office IP Division, which is the direct responsibility of the president, and the IP divisions at the Works, R&D centres and affiliated companies.
 The activities of each IP division are carried out under the executive officer in charge of IP at each location.
 The Head Office IP Division formulates strategies for the entire Group, promotes critical projects, co-ordinates interaction with external agencies including patent offices and is in charge of IP public relations activities.
-At the Factories, R&D centre and affiliated company level, IP divisions promote individual strategies in line with the Group’s overall IP strategies.
+At the Works, R&D centre and affiliated company level, IP divisions promote individual strategies in line with the Group’s overall IP strategies.
 Through mutual collaboration, these divisions work to link and fuse their activities in an effort to develop more effective initiatives.

-The Mitsubishi Electric Group identifies critical IP-related themes based on its mainstay businesses and important R&D projects, and is accelerating the globalisation of IP activities also by filing patents prior to undertaking business development in emerging countries where an expansion of business opportunities is expected.
+The Mitsubishi Electric Group identifies critical IP-related themes based on its mainstay businesses and important R&D projects, and is also accelerating the globalisation of IP activities by filing patents prior to undertaking business development in emerging countries where an expansion of business opportunities is expected.
 Furthermore, resident officers are assigned to Mitsubishi Electric sites in the United States, Europe and China to take charge of IP activities and strengthen the IP capabilities of business offices, R&D centres and affiliated companies in each country.
 Through these initiatives, we strive to create a robust global patent network.

 *Blu-ray Disc™ is a trademark of the Blu-ray Disc Association.